sathyalog/graphql-tutorial/README.md

 Query: We also defined query returning authors in schema.js

-addMockFunctionsToSchema - is used to generate mock data.
+addMockFunctionsToSchema - is used to generate mock/fake data.
 Please refer the screenshot to understand how we can work with graphiql.

+// added resolvers to query from real data(JSON data defined in resolvers.js, not from DB yet)

+resolvers will go and fetch your data from data store or database using queries that are requested by client(here its graphiql left panel)